Alternate reality game: New developments

 In March 2008, McDonald's and the IOC launched Find The Lost Ring, a global ARG promoting the 2008 Summer Olympics in Beijing, China.
 The game was run simultaneously in six languages with new story lines developing in each, encouraging players to communicate with residents of other countries to facilitate sharing of clues and details of the game as a whole.
 American track and field athlete Edwin Moses acted as a celebrity Game Master, and McDonald's Corporation promised to donate US$100,000 to Ronald McDonald House Charities China on behalf of the players.

-February 2009 saw the launch of the ARG Something In The Sea, designed to promote the videogame BioShock 2 by immersing players in character Mark Meltzer's quest to find his missing daughter.
-In addition to the messages, documents, photos, and puzzles on the website, those following along on 8 August 2009, were given the coordinates of 10 beaches worldwide and told to go there at dawn.
-Those who did found objects planted by the game runners designed to look like they had washed ashore from BioShock fictional underwater city of Rapture.
-Players who wrote letters to Mark, whose address was advertised on the website, also sometimes received items such as wine bottles, records, or masks.

 On 1 March 2010, Valve released an update via Steam to their game Portal, adding a nondescript new achievement and some .wav files hidden within the game GCFs.
 The .wav files actually contained morse code and SSTV encoded images, some including certain numbers and letters.
 When pieced together in the correct order, these numbers and letters formed a 32-bit MD5 hash of a BBS phone number.
 When traced, it was found to originate from Kirkland, Washington, where Valve was based before moving to Bellevue, Washington in 2003.
 Accessing the number as a bulletin board system yielded large ASCII art images, all leading towards the announcement of the game's sequel, Portal 2.
 Later, prior to release of Portal 2 in 2011, a much more expansive ARG called the Potato Sack was run, arranged by a number of independent developers working with Valve, to simulate the re-booting of GLaDOS.
 The ARG resulted in the game being released several hours earlier than scheduled, among other details.